shopsys/monorepo-tools/packages/product-feed-zbozi/README.md

 Please, check our [Contribution Guide](https://github.com/shopsys/shopsys/blob/master/CONTRIBUTING.md) before contributing.

-## Need help
+## Support
-Contact us on our Slack [http://slack.shopsys-framework.com/](http://slack.shopsys-framework.com/).
+What to do when you are in troubles or need some help?
+Best way is to contact us on our Slack [http://slack.shopsys-framework.com/](http://slack.shopsys-framework.com/)

+If you want to [report issues](https://github.com/shopsys/shopsys/issues/new), please use the main [Shopsys repository](https://github.com/shopsys/shopsys).